-D. CPC ZC An ordinance amending the zoning map of the City of Colorado 18-00142 Springs pertaining to 3.89 acres of land from A/OC/cr (Agricultural and Office Complex with Conditions of Record) to PBC/cr (Planned Business Center with Conditions of Record), located at 11005 Voyager Parkway.
+Ordinance No. 20-2 amending the zoning map of the City of Colorado Springs pertaining to 3.89 acres of land from A/OC/cr (Agricultural and Office Complex with Conditions of Record) to PBC/cr (Planned Business Center with Conditions of Record), located at 11005 Voyager Parkway.